Financial Peace Lesson 7: Planning for retirement

-This is my 7th week reviewing the Financial Peace Flex online course.
+This review covers the 7th lesson in Dave Ramsey’s Financial Peace University Flex online course.

-In this seventh week of the course, Dave takes a deep dive into Baby Step 4, which is saving for your retirement.
+In this review of the Financial Peace week 7 lesson, Dave takes a deep dive into Baby Step 4 – saving for your retirement.
 He talks about how to invest, what to invest in, and how much to invest.

 As mentioned above, saving for your retirement comes in Baby Step 4.
 That means by the time you get to this point, you have a hefty emergency fund in the bank and all of your debt (except the mortgage) is paid off.